yuliana-shakhvalieva/machine-learning/Homework_5/README.md

 ## Homework_5

-Implemetion of layers for neural network and backpropagation and building model.
+Implemetion of layers for neural network and backpropagation.

 #### Files:
 + hw05_task.ipynb - notebook with tasks;